Common features in Content Manager Web

-Many parameters used for content assets and templates share the same user modifiable parameters across the system.
-To modify any of the below, right click any content item and choose 'Properties'.
+Many parameters used for content assets and templates share the same modifiable parameters across the system.
+To modify any of the common features, right-click any content item and choose.

 - Name: Required.
 Enter a label for the content item or template.